Gains & Losses: COVID-19, Institutional Collecting, and the Antiquarian Book Trade

 COVID-19 has changed the world as we know it, both on a large scale and locally, temporarily closing special collections and antiquarian bookshops where many of us work.
 While the long-term effects of the coronavirus pandemic are uncertain, antiquarian booksellers and curators are continuing to feature collections—virtually, if not physically—even while institutions make difficult decisions about current and future funding streams for maintaining and building their physical collections.

-On Tuesday, May 19, tune in via Zoom for a conversation with Clint Fluker (Atlanta University Center Robert W. Woodruff Library), Victoria Forsberg-Lary (Cellar Stories), Heather O’Donnell (Honey & Wax Booksellers), Katherine Reagan (Cornell University), and Rob Rulon-Miller (Rulon-Miller Books) about how the pandemic is influencing their current work in the antiquarian book trade and in special collections.
-Barbara Heritage (RBS) and Maria Lin (Rulon-Miller Books) will co-moderate the discussion.
-Panelists will address how the present pandemic compares to past events (e.g., 9/11 and the 2008 downturn), as well as how dealers and curators have been responding to and adapting to the present situation.
-Panelists will discuss some innovative approaches for outreach that have emerged in recent weeks, as well as strategies that dealers, collectors, and curators might want to consider over the longer term.
+On Tuesday, May 19, Clint Fluker (Atlanta University Center Robert W. Woodruff Library), Victoria Forsberg-Lary (Cellar Stories), Heather O’Donnell (Honey & Wax Booksellers), Katherine Reagan (Cornell University), and Rob Rulon-Miller (Rulon-Miller Books) took part in a conversation about how the pandemic influences their current work in the antiquarian book trade and in special collections.
+Barbara Heritage (RBS) and Maria Lin (Rulon-Miller Books) co-moderated the discussion.
+Panelists addressed how the present pandemic compares to past events (e.g., 9/11 and the 2008 downturn), as well as how dealers and curators have been responding to and adapting to the present situation.
+Panelists discussed some innovative approaches for outreach that have emerged in recent weeks, as well as strategies that dealers, collectors, and curators might want to consider over the longer term.

 Clinton Fluker is the Assistant Director of Engagement and Scholarship at the Atlanta University Center Robert W. Woodruff Library where he supervises the Archives Research Center and the GLAM (Galleries, Libraries, Archives, and Museums) Center for Collaborative Teaching and Learning.
 He also serves as the curator for exhibitions and as the coordinator for digital scholarship initiatives.
 Dr. Fluker is an adjunct professor in the School of Arts and Sciences Humanities Ph.D. program at Clark Atlanta University, and is the co-editor (with Reynaldo Anderson) of The Black Speculative Arts Movement: Art + Design (2019).
 He attended the Colorado Antiquarian Book Seminar in 2019.